SEAT 133: Export markets

 The SEAT 133 was named as the Fiat 133 in certain export markets where the SEAT brand was unknown.
 Around 127,000 units were exported, mostly under the Fiat name.

 The SEAT 133 was exported to Germany from the autumn/Fall of 1974: there it found some success among rear-wheel-drive loyalists in the mid-seventies.
 It was also sold in Britain from June 1975.
 These countries had no SEAT dealership network at the time, and the cars were branded as Fiat 133s, to be marketed alongside the Fiats 126 and 127.

-From 1977 to 1980 the Fiat Argentine subsidiary built them, also under the Fiat name.
-Around 15,821 Fiat 133 were made in the Fiat/Sevel Plant at Córdoba in Argentina between 1977 and 1982.
+From 1977 to 1980 the Fiat Argentine subsidiary built them, also under the Fiat name, and from 1981 to 1982 by Sevel Argentina.
+Around 15,821 Fiat 133 were made in the Fiat/Sevel Plant at Córdoba, Argentina, between 1977 and 1982.

-A sporty version called FIAT 133 T IAVA developed by Industria Argentina de Vehículos de Avanzada (IAVA) was made between 1979 - 1980.
+A sporty version called FIAT 133 T IAVA developed by Industria Argentina de Vehículos de Avanzada (IAVA) was made between 1979 and 1980.

 In April 1977, it was announced that Egypt was about to become the world's 32nd car-producing country.
 This followed the signing of an agreement for the shipment of CKD kits from Seat's Barcelona plant to the Helwan premises of the Nasr Automotive Manufacturing Company for assembly, in order to supply the Egyptian market and for export to Iraq.